Half Marathon Course

 Port-o-lets will be offered in designated areas within the park.
 ADA restrooms will be located at the Finish Line at the entrance to Bayfront Park (Flagler & Biscayne Blvd).

-All medical personnel will be wearing green T-shirts for easy recognition and will be on hand before, during and after the race handling everything from blisters, bandages, cramps, compresses and any other bumps along the way.
+All medical personnel will be wearing red T-shirts for easy recognition and will be on hand before, during and after the race handling everything from blisters, bandages, cramps, compresses and any other bumps along the way.

 The main medical station will be located at the FINISH Line in front of Bayfront Park with Baptist Medical Plazas available at the Start and Finish lines, as well as numerous aid stations throughout the course.
 Please note, all participants must provide medical and emergency contact information on the back of their bib.